junming259/dotfiles/README.md

-# Dotbot for managing dotfiles
+# My dotfiles

 ## Dotbot
-[Dotbot](https://github.com/anishathalye/dotbot) makes installing your dotfiles easily.
-Dotbot is a tool that bootstraps your dotfiles (it's a [Dot]files [bo]o[t]strapper, get it?).
+I use [Dotbot](https://github.com/anishathalye/dotbot) for managing dotfiles, since Dotbot makes installing dotfiles easily.
+Dotbot is a tool that bootstraps your dotfiles (it's a [Dot]files [bo]o[t]strapper).
 It does less than you think, because version control systems do more than you think.

 Dotbot is designed to be lightweight and self-contained, with no external dependencies and no installation required.
 Dotbot can also be a drop-in